BadGamesInc/hypnotic-client/README.md

 we dont care if you get banned from any server
 use at your own risk i guess
 join the discord: https://discord.gg/H4pgRcmZga

+if you hate skidded clients then this is not for you this client is just something for me (BadGamesInc) to learn coding and learn about java so i can make my own stuff, im not going to claim that the client is entirely original, a good bit of the stuff is original but a good bit is also skidded, just a little disclaimer
 ## requirements
 you need to import the io.netty files and pack.png from a stock jar and put the files from this jar ( https://github.com/Vatuu/discord-rpc/releases/download/1.6.2/discord-rpc.jar )in it if you are exporting the client from a development environment